sylvainemery/sylvainemery.github.io/_posts/2014-01-10-first-blog-first-post.md

 ## Why now

-I've bought a [Raspberry Pi](http://www.raspberrypi.org/) when it was annouced.
+I've bought a [Raspberry Pi](http://www.raspberrypi.org/) when it was announced.
 Like many of my other geeky stuff, I've turned it on for a day or two, and then it has collected dust in a drawer.

 But one day, I wanted to hack on a particular project.
 Because it's easily portable and doesn't draw too much electricity, my raspi was a great platform to build on.
 (if you're curious about what this project, it's an [iBeacon](http://en.wikipedia.org/wiki/IBeacon) and will soon be described on this blog)